ome-zarr-models/ome-zarr-models-py/docs/index.md

 This package is designed with the following guiding principles:

-- Strict adherence to the OME-zarr specification, with the goal of being a reference implementation
+- Strict adherence to the [OME-zarr specification](https://ngff.openmicroscopy.org/), with the goal of being a reference implementation.
-- A usable set of Python classes for reading and writing and interacting with OME-zarr metadata
+- A usable set of Python classes for reading, writing, and interacting with OME-zarr metadata.
-- A separate object for each version of the OME-zarr specification
+- The ability to work with multiple versions of the OME-zarr spec at the same time.
-- Array reading and writing operations are out of scope
+- Array reading and writing operations are out of scope.

-We are trying to make this as usable and useful as possible while still complying with the OME-zarr specification.

 ## Known issues